oneandoneis2/App-Goto/README.md

 Returns the command string calculated based on the passed-in args & config

-## name
+## nick

-Returns the calculated hostname from the possibly-ambiguous supplied argument.
+Returns the calculated nickname from the possibly-ambiguous supplied argument.

-Only really needed for internal use.
+## host

+Returns the actual hostname for the supplied nickname.

 # AUTHOR